 - 1. Place boiler in location centralized with the piping system and as close to chimney as possible. - 2.
 Boiler must be level.
 If necessary use metal shims beneath boiler's feet. - 3.
 Use raised base if floor can become wet or damp. - 4.
 Maintain clearances for fire safety as well as servicing.
-18" clearance must be maintained at side where passage is required for access to another side for cleaning, servicing, inspection or replacement of any parts that may normally require attention.
-Install boilers at least 6" from combustible material on left side, rear, and above, and at least 24" on right side and front.
-Allow at least 24" accessibility clearance above for servicing. - 5.
+18" clearance must be maintained at a side where passage is required for access to another side for cleaning, servicing, inspection, or replacement of any parts that normally may require such attention.
+Boilers must be installed at least 6" from combustible material on all sides and above.
+Allow at least 24" front clearance for servicing. - 5.
 Fresh air for combustion must be available at front of the boiler.
 Fresh air for ventilation must be available to front and rear of boiler.
 Air passages must be free of obstructions at all times.
 Ventilating and combustion air must enter boiler room without restrictions.